 Students are expected to be active participants in their education; the development of critical study and life skills, such as working independently, managing competing obligations, and completing work in a timely fashion, is an essential educational goal.
 Students are expected to observe all University deadlines (as described herein) and may not carry incomplete courses into a subsequent term.
 While postponement of final examinations to the beginning of the following semester may be permitted under exceptional circumstances, further postponements are available only to students who take a leave of absence from the current term for medical reasons.

 The Faculty Committee on Examinations and Standing administers these academic regulations on behalf of the faculty.
 Requests made under the following provisions, as well as petitions for exceptions to them, should first be discussed with a student’s residential college dean or director of studies.
-The final request or petition should be delivered in writing to Dean Claire Fowler, secretary to the Faculty Committee on Examinations and Standing, 406 West College, for presentation to the committee.
+The final request or petition should be delivered in writing to Dean Claire Fowler, secretary to the Faculty Committee on Examinations and Standing, 406 Morrison Hall, for presentation to the committee.
 Students do not appear in person before the committee.

 The following provisions provide the basic framework for undergraduate academic life at Princeton.
 Students are responsible for knowing these regulations and for observing them in the planning and completion of their programs of study.